 ZEV Mandate States

 Special provisions in the Clean Air Act allow states to either follow the federal requirements or adopt California’s vehicle emission regulations.
-Currently, nine states are following California and implementing the ZEV regulations, including the 15.4% sales target in 2025.
-These states include Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont
+Currently, ten states are following California and implementing the ZEV regulations, including the requirements that about 7 to 10% of new vehicles must be ZEVs in 2025.
+These states include Colorado, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont

 Fleets: States that Support the ZEV Mandate Should Buy More